rohan843/cybersecurity-notes/README.md

 The evolution of SIEM tools is expected to continue in order to accommodate the changing nature of technology, as well as new threat actor tactics and techniques.
 For example, consider the current development of interconnected devices with access to the internet, known as the Internet of Things (IoT).
 The more interconnected devices there are, the larger the cybersecurity attack surface and the amount of data that threat actors can exploit.
 The diversity of attacks and data that require special attention is expected to grow significantly.
 Additionally, as artificial intelligence (AI) and machine learning (ML) technology continues to progress, SIEM capabilities will be enhanced to better identify threat-related terminology, dashboard visualization, and data storage functionality.

 **Security orchestration, automation, and response (SOAR)** is a collection of applications, tools, and workflows that uses automation to respond to security events.
 Essentially, this means that handling common security-related incidents with the use of SIEM tools is expected to become a more streamlined process requiring less manual intervention.
 This frees up security analysts to handle more complex and uncommon incidents that, consequently, can’t be automated with a SOAR.

+There are **different types of SIEM tools**:

+1. **Self-hosted SIEM tools**: They require organizations to install, operate and maintain the tool using their own physical infrastructure, such as server capacity.